20 Years in B2B Marketing. What Changed. What Still Works

 • Engage360 multi-channel programs

-• AI-driven outreach and data refinement services
+• AI-driven outreach and b2b data licensing services that help support more accurate targeting and data refinement

 Each capability was added in response to real operational needs.